 - Under Renewable Purchase Obligation (RPO) bulk purchasers like DISComs, open access consumers, and capacitive users are required to buy a certain proportion of RECs.
 They can buy RECs from renewable energy producers.
 RPO was instituted in 2011, it is a mandate that requires large power procurers to buy a predetermined fraction of their electricity from renewable sources.

 - The proportion of renewable energy for utilities is fixed by the central and state electricity regulatory commissions.

-- In India, RECs are traded on two power exchanges — Indian Energy Exchange (IEX) and Power Exchange of India (PXIL).
+- In India, RECs are traded on two power exchanges — the Indian Energy Exchange (IEX) and the Power Exchange of India (PXIL).

 - The price of RECs is determined by market demand and contained between the ‘floor price’ (minimum price) and ‘forbearance price’ (maximum price) specified by the Central Electricity Regulatory Commission (CERC).